 After returning to India in 1922, he began visiting yoga ashrams in Northern parts of India to search for ancient texts on yoga.
 Shri Yogendraji subsequently translated these ancient yoga manuscripts into a more straightforward version so that more people could learn about the significance of yoga in fostering mental and physical health.

 All his life, Shri Yogendra actively worked to spread the knowledge of yoga among the masses.
 He found a true partner in his wife, Sita Devi, whom he married in 1927.
 She supported him in all his endeavors and, like him, was a pioneer in spreading awareness of yoga among women.
+When we talk about a way to live, Shri Yogendra can teach us a lot.

 Besides being a yoga guru, Shri Yogendra was also a writer and a poet.
 He authored two books on devotional poetry – Prabhubhakti (Devotion to the Lord) and Hrudayapushpanjali (Prayers from the Heart).
 He also translated Rabindranath Tagore’s Gitanjali from Bengali to Gujarati.
 The translations were published in 1918 with consent from Rabindranath Tagore.
 Shri Yogendra has also written and published numerous books on Yoga.
 These include – Hatha-Yoga Simplified, Facts about Yoga, Yoga in Modern Life, Guide to Yoga Meditation, Life Problems, and Rhythmic Exercises, to name a few.